vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 - `index.js` - this is ordinary JavaScript
 - `index.js.map` - this is a [source map](https://stackoverflow.com/questions/17493738/what-is-a-typescript-map-file), which you don't need to worry about or read

+> ⚠️ Our `.gitignore` lists the directory `build` - it is common practice to ignore any compiled JavaScript, and only track the TypeScript code in version control. `dist` is also listed - `build` and `dist` are the most common folders that developers use for compiling down TypeScript into JavaScript.
+This can be configured through your `tsconfig.json`, in the `outDir` option.

-Since `index.js` is an ordinary JavaScript file, we can run it with node:
+Since `build/index.js` is an ordinary JavaScript file, we can run it with node:

 ```bash
 node build/index.js